awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

+= 2.9.14, May 8, 2019 =
+* Fix: Corrected an issue in local file location detection for Windows servers.

 = 2.9.13, May 7, 2019 =
 * Fix: An error was being logged when using API V2 to get products by category.